By Stephanie Younger •

 6. Show up When & how Black WOMEN ask you to show up; not when & how you want to.

-Each time I offered ways white liberals can ally themselves with Black liberation, they “politely” turned me down with the certainty that, “we’ve addressed that.”
+Each time I offered ways white liberals can ally themselves with Black liberation, they jokingly and “politely” turned me down with the certainty that, “we’ve addressed that.”
 I offered books authored by Black women, that were unread, and invited them to multiple causes, many of which were passed up by white liberals.
 When those white liberals approached me, I was often immediately cut off when I proceeded to discuss the first, and abruptly, the only thing I listed, which was to amplify work organized by Black people on social media, let alone attend events.
-They winced, said “no, not like that,” and attempted to eliminate my idea for another—an idea that they find more digestible, and won’t interfere with their privileged lives.
-By “more digestible,” I am referring to work that isn’t “too specific,” and therefore doesn’t center Black people, or subjects that include reforming the criminal justice system, and stopping police shootings.
+They winced, said “no, not like that,” and attempted to eliminate my idea for another—an idea that they find more digestible, and that won’t interfere with their privileged lives.
+By “more digestible,” I am referring to work that isn’t “too specific,” and therefore doesn’t center Black people, or subjects that include abolishing the prison system, and stopping police shootings.
 “Less digestible” may include public community discussions about anti-racism, and direct action, in which many white liberals view as “violence.”
 Ironically, those same white liberals have presented themselves as allies, by co-opting the concept of anti-racist activism for their own benefit.
 White liberals, you need to realize that Black women don’t live in a world where we get to think about racism when we want to, especially when it’s convenient.
 Even after leaving one event, where you possibly listened to a Black woman deliver a raw speech about misogynoir, it is up to you to stand with the Black women in your community.
 That solidarity can start with keeping yourself accountable when it comes to to being an active listener, and not making interjections during relevant conversations, especially when your perspective comes from a place of privilege.
-Be open, and act upon your claim that you’re an ally.
-While it doesn’t cost much to stand with Black women, a true ally understands the significance of doing no matter what it takes to stand up.
+Be open, and act upon your claim that you practice allyship.
+While it doesn’t cost much to stand with Black women, someone who truly practices allyship understands the significance of doing no matter what it takes to stand up.